This page is in progress -

 - Understanding SC 1.3.3 Sensory Characteristics * Digital A11Y

 - 1.3.3 - Sensory Characteristics (WCAG 2.1 Level A) | Wuhcag

 These writing guides provide helpful direction for writing accessible content.

 - Writing for all abilities - Microsoft Style Guide

 - Writing for Accessibility | Mailchimp Content Style Guide

 - Writing accessible documentation

 Martial arts metaphor (I love martial arts and often use metaphors to relate it to product design).
 In Brazilian Jiu-Jitsu, a grappling martial art, there are a fair number of Blind practitioners and teachers.
-A best practice that I've heard to teach BJJ Blind folks is to be as descriptive about your actions as possible.
+A best practice that I've heard to teach BJJ to Blind folks is to be descriptive and specific instead of vague.

 - Vague: put your hand here

 - Descriptive: put your right hand on your opponent's right shoulder, reaching as far toward their shoulder blade as you can